Fusion Centers Collaborate to Support Arrest of Narcotics Suspects

 Fusion Centers Collaborate to Assist in Opening a Homicide Investigation

 Multiple Fusion Centers, March 2012

-Based on feedback from the TFC, SNCTC conducted a follow-up interview with the inmate, during where additional pertinent information was obtained and relayed to Texas.
+Based on feedback from the JCIC, SNCTC conducted a follow-up interview with the inmate, during where additional pertinent information was obtained and relayed to Texas.
 The follow-up interviews and continued research by the SNCTC led to the development of actionable intelligence that enabled the Hidalgo County Sheriff's Department to open a new investigation on an unsolved murder in Texas.
 Information received was also shared with the Intelligence Community to aid future federal counternarcotics efforts.

 Fusion Center Assists in Homicide Investigation

 Pennsylvania Criminal Intelligence Center, February 2012

 In February 2012, Pennsylvania State Police (PSP) conducted an investigation of a homicide.
 A suspect was interviewed in connection with the crime and denied having had any contact with the victim around the timeframe of the offense.
 Cellular telephone records for both the victim and suspect were obtained and forwarded to Pennsylvania Criminal Intelligence Center (PaCIC).
 Through the analytic support provided by the PaCIC, it was determined that the victim’s and suspect’s phones were at the same location at the same time, contradicting the suspect’s statement.
 Following this discovery, the PaCIC prepared a map depicting the GPS coordinates of both phones and disseminated the map to investigators, thereby leading to the suspect’s arrest for the homicide.